anastasiaclark/GEP662_Spring2018/syllabus.md

 * Three days late, max possible grade is 25%
 * Four days late: 0%, and participation grade is impacted

-Questions about the assignments should be asked well before the deadline in order to give the instructor time to resolve the questions with the student.
+Questions about the assignments should be asked well before the deadline for assignment date.
 Before reaching out to the instructor for code-related help, make sure that you did your best effort and researched the question first on your own.
 Independent research and debugging is very important skill and it is one of our learning objectives for this class.

 ## Assessment and Grading
-Grades will not be curved and no grades will be dropped.
+Grades will not be curved, but your lowest assignment grade will be dropped before calculating your final grade.
 Class participation includes engagement in discussions and answering the questions during lectures and demonstrations.
 Lateness and absence will count against participation grade.

 **Grade Weighting**
 *  60% Homework Assignments